davezap/Better-Burning-Barrels/README.md

-The following BarrelLocation object says that as long as one member of TeamA remains within 100 meters of the barrel it will remain on, however, if 2 members if TeamB gets within 10 meters of the barrel it will go out.
+The following BarrelLocation object says that as long as one member of TeamA remains within 100 meters of the barrel it will remain on, however, if 2 members if TeamB get within 10 meters of the barrel it will go out.

 The Barrel is anyway always on at night and so TeamB cannot win by attacking at this time.